 Contributory negligence and comparative negligence might seem similar, but there are very specific and important differences that you should keep in mind.
 The main difference between comparative and contributory negligence is that comparative negligence seeks to compensate the injured party, while contributory negligence is the failure of an injured plaintiff to act prudently, considered to be a contributory factor in the injury suffered.
 In Washington, D.C., this means that the amount recovered from the defendant will mostly be reduced.
 As we mentioned before, the jurisdictions which employ the “Pure Contributory Negligence Rule” include Alabama, District of Columbia, Maryland, North Carolina, and Virginia.
 Simply put it, if you’ve suffered an accident in any of these five states/territory, and you are found 10 percent at fault for an accident, you will recover nothing, even though the defendant is 90 percent at fault.

 This is why it is imperative to seek legal representation, immediately after having suffered a car accident.
 An experienced and dedicated personal injury attorney will review your case, and he or she will tell you if you have a case or not.
 You shouldn’t waste time with false promises regarding monetary compensation.
-A personal injury lawyer will help you understand if you were at fault or not, and if it is worth it to start a case or not.
+A Clinton personal injury attorney will help you understand if you were at fault or not, and if it is worth it to start a case or not.

 As the original thirteen colonies eventually became thirteen states, they still kept an eye on English law, using some cases for legal reference.
 The same was true for the District of Columbia.
 One example is the Butterfield v.
 Forrester case of 1809, which is considered the first example of using contributory negligence as a defense.
 Butterfield was riding home on his horse at a high rate of speed when he ran into a pole left near the road by Forrester, who was doing some construction on his home.
 Based on several witnesses, Butterfield was riding at a reckless speed near dusk, and could have easily avoided the pole had he been exercising some caution and traveling at a reasonable rate.
 The court, in turn, found him partially negligent for the accident and therefore unable to recover damages from Forrester.